| SOME TIPS FOR PLATFORM

 - Prepare a simple,

-coherent outline so your presentation will be organized.
+coherent outline so your presentation will be organized and easily grasped

 - If you are not an